00012726WIUT/notesapp/README.md

 # Notes!
 Web Application

-### Notes! is a web application which has functions like a deleting, creating, viewing
+### Notes! is a web application which has functions like a creating, viewing notes

 To run it in localhost you should do following steps